cplmakerlab/cplmakerlab.github.io/_guides/how-to-sew-a-drawstring-bag.md

 ---
-title: How to sew a drawstring bag
+title: How to Make a Drawstring Bag
 categories:
   - Sewing
 tags: